Ledig stilling ved UiT Norges arktiske universitet

 Credibility, academic freedom, closeness, creativity and commitment shall be hallmarks of the relationship between our employees, between our employees and our students and between UiT and our partners.

-The Department of Chemistry (IK) at UiT The Arctic University of Norway has a PhD position vacant for applicants who wish to obtain the degree of Philosophiae Doctor (PhD).
+The Department of Chemistry at UiT The Arctic University of Norway has a 3-year fully funded PhD position for applicants who wish to obtain the degree of Philosophiae Doctor (PhD).
 The position is part of the CO2PERATE Innovative Training Network funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 859910.

-The fellow will perform high-level computational mechanistic studies, in close collaboration with experimental chemists, in order to evaluate reaction pathways and selectivity-determining factors in reactions involving chemical fixation of CO2, with the goal to propose modifications that can improve enantiomeric yields.
+The fellow will perform high-level computational mechanistic studies in order to evaluate reaction pathways and selectivity-determining factors in reactions involving chemical fixation of CO2, with the goal to propose modifications that can improve these reactions.

 Field of research

 The CO2PERATE consortium (www.co2perate.eu) focuses on the development of novel and industrially relevant methods for employing CO2 as a carbon synthon, alongside other renewable biomass, catalyzed by non-precious metals.
 The research area of the announced position will be on cyclic carbamates, particularly five-membered oxazolidinones, which have broad application as chiral auxiliaries, chemical building blocks in organic synthesis, agrochemicals, and antibacterial drugs.
 The fellow will study carbamate formation computationally and propose novel pathways, including enantioselective reactions.
 The work will be performed in close collaborations with experimental chemists at the University of Zurich and at other nodes within the CO2PERATE network.